Long Island Maids | Professional House Cleaning

 Tools and Time Required

 You can finish regular cleaning with basic tools like a broom, mop, and some spray cleaner.
-It does not take much time—maybe an hour or two each week.
-Deep cleaning takes a lot more effort.
-You need extra tools, such as scrub brushes, special cleaning solutions, and equipment for hard-to-reach places.
-You might spend several hours or even a whole day deep cleaning your home.
-Tasks include moving furniture, scrubbing floors, washing windows, and giving kitchens and bathrooms a detailed clean.
-Deep cleaning is a bigger job, but it leaves your home feeling brand new.
+It takes maybe an hour or two each week.
+Deep cleaning takes a lot more effort—you need extra tools like scrub brushes, special cleaning solutions, and equipment for hard-to-reach places.
+You might spend several hours or even a whole day deep cleaning.

 Health and Hygiene Impact

 Regular cleaning helps keep your home healthy by removing visible dirt and some allergens.
-You wipe down surfaces and keep germs away from places like doorknobs and remotes.
-This helps stop the spread of colds and other illnesses.
-Deep cleaning goes further.
-You target hidden dust, mold, and bacteria that build up over time.
+Deep cleaning goes further—targeting hidden dust, mold, and bacteria that build up over time.
 You clean vents, steam carpets, and sanitize fabrics.
-This improves air quality and reduces allergens in your home.
+This improves air quality and reduces allergens.
 Families who deep clean regularly often notice fewer sick days and better breathing.
-Deep cleaning vs regular cleaning makes a big difference for your health, especially if you have allergies or asthma.

 Choosing the Right Cleaning Type